 % uudecode molscript.uuencode

-This should create the gzipped (molscript.tar.gz
+This should create the gzipped (molscript.tar.gz) or

-) distribution file.
+compressed (molscript.tar.Z) distribution file.

-program.
+gzip or the compress program.
 Use one of

 the following commands to un-compress the file: